12 rules of success for key account managers

 If your client is sniffing around competitors because they want to reduce risk by bringing in additional suppliers, that could mean less business for you.
 But if you don't know that is an emerging trend in procurement, how can you anticipate the risk to you or intercept it?

-3. The more you know about your customer and their business, the more successful you will be
+3. The more you know about your customer the more successful you'll be

 I've seen people fall at the last hurdle because they didn't understand that strategic decisions go through Chicago.
 Or they're locked up with the competition.
 Or there's a regulatory thing that's just come in and you can't buy British, you have to buy American.